-Haiti profile - Overview
+Haiti country profile

 Haiti became the world's first black-led republic and the first independent Caribbean state when it threw off French colonial control and slavery in the early 19th century.